Artwork As A Way For Patients To Escape

 Though the project was initiated by Hope, the CT scan room is shared by the children’s hospital and Christ.

-All of it came without a charge to the hospitals, Kiehl’s since 1851, a new york pharmacy company, footed the bill.
+All of it came without a charge to the hospitals, Kiehl’s Since 1851 footed the bill.

 “These children are in very vulnerable moments,” Koons said.
 “It’s something that can be reassuring, give them a sense of future and optimism.”